UnDotImaginable/indexed_search_engine_FA25_BigData_finproj/README.md

 Then, we pre-process any incoming queries the same way we pre-processed the texts to create a query vector.
 We calculate the cosine similarity between it and all document vectors to retrieve the top 5 most relevant documents to our query.

+This project was executed in a **Conda Miniforge** environment.
+In the project files, you will the find the .yml setup file with the all the packages used in this project.

-Also, the .csv files are placed here as .zip files as they in their natural state are too big for GitHub.
+Also, the .csv files are placed here as .zip files as they, in their natural state ,are too big for GitHub.